Brief CLI Setup Guide

 brief init --agent cursor

-# Install to global config (~/) instead of project
+# Install skill files to ~/ globally instead of the project

 brief init --global